thebadalov/my-project/README.md

 ---------------------
 NOT
 ---------------------
 The purpose of using Jenkins was due to the port export problem I had in Argocd.
 Argocd is accessible via Load Balancer Service, not Node Port for access.
-Therefore, the port can be exported only with ingress.
+Therefore, the port can be exported only with ingress dns yaml.
+Also I cannot trigger from Github CI to Argo CD.
 For this, I made the CI/CD structure from Jenkins to trigger over localhost on the same machine by using Jenkins in addition to the Prod environment.